Whistle (company): Products

-Whistle produces and markets wearable monitoring devices for pets.
-The Whistle Activity Monitor, which is sometimes called a "Fitbit for dogs", tracks the duration, time, and intensity of a pet's exercise, then gives the data to users over Wi-Fi networks or to a phone app using Bluetooth.
+Whistle produced and marketed wearable monitoring devices for pets.
+The Whistle Activity Monitor, which was sometimes called a "Fitbit for dogs", tracked the duration, time, and intensity of a pet's exercise, providing the data to users over Wi-Fi networks or to a phone app using Bluetooth.
 The GPS pet tracker is for finding lost pets.
-It also produces an alert if the pet's behavior changes, for example a reduction in sleep, indicating anxiety.
+It also produced an alert if the pet's behavior changes, for example a reduction in sleep, indicating anxiety.

 The GPS and location tracking product was announced in May 2014.
 An integration with Jawbone Up that May allowed Jawbone users to compare their exercise to their dog's in the same app.
 In February 2017, Whistle 3 was introduced.
-It is half the size of prior models and intended for smaller dogs or cats.
+It was half the size of prior models and intended for smaller dogs or cats.

 Whistle started with a model called Whistle 3.
 They released Whistle GO in 2019.
-Whistle GO is an earlier version of the Whistle brand but is an improvement of the Whistle 3.
-Its main features are GPS locations tracking, and health and fitness monitoring.
-Whistle GO has an improved battery life and provides more health information than its previous model.
+Whistle GO was an earlier version of the Whistle brand but was an improvement of the Whistle 3.
+Its main features were GPS location tracking, and health and fitness monitoring.
+Whistle GO had an improved battery life and provided more health information than its previous model.